Cubical coloring -- fractional covering by cuts and semidefinite programming

-By Corollary~\ref{xbounds}, we can view Corollary~\ref{smallx} as a strengthening of the well-known fact that there are graphs with no short odd cycle and with a large chromatic number.
-It also shows that the converse of Lemma~\ref{xTT} is far from being true: just take $G$~from the Corollary~\ref{smallx} and let $H = K_{b/2}$.
-Then $x(G)$ is close to 1 and $x(H)$ close to 2 (that is as far apart as these values can be), still by an application of results of \cite{DNR} there is no cut-continuous mapping from $G$ to $H$.
+By Corollary~\ref{xbounds}, we can view Corollary~\ref{smallx} as a strengthening of the well-known fact~\cite{Erdos-highgirth} that there are graphs with no short odd cycle and with a large chromatic number.
+It also shows that the converse of Lemma~\ref{xTT} is far from being true: just take $G$~from the Corollary~\ref{smallx} and let $H = K_{b/2}$ (for $b$ large).
+Then $\chiq(G)$ is close to 2 and $\chiq(H)$ is at least $b/2$, still by an application of Proposition~6.7 of~\cite{DNR} there is no cut-continuous mapping from $G$ to $H$.

-It is interesting to find how various graph properties affect $x(G)$.
-We saw already, that small $\chi(G)$ makes $x(G)$ small, while large $\chi(G)$ does not force it to be large.
-Also small $g_o(G)$ makes $x(G)$ large.
-In this context we ask:
+It is interesting to find how various graph properties affect $\chiq(G)$.
+From the values in Corollary~\ref{xvalues} we might think that $\chiq(G)$ is always larger than the fractional chromatic number~$\chi_f(G)$.
+However, this is very far from the truth, as shown in Corollary~\ref{thm:chif} below.
+We saw already that small $\chi(G)$ makes $\chiq(G)$ small (Corollary~\ref{xbounds}), while large $\chi(G)$ does not force $\chiq$ to be large (Corollary~\ref{smallx}).
+Also small $g_o(G)$ makes $\chiq(G)$ large (Corollary~\ref{xbounds} again).
+Complementing Corollary~\ref{smallx} we show that large $g_o(G)$ does not make $\chiq(G)$ small (but cf. Question~\ref{xsparsecubic}).

-\begin {question} Let $G$ be a cubic graph with no cycle of length $\le c$.
-How large can $x(G)$ (resp. $\chiq(G)$) be? \end {question}